 Laws that can only be judged subjectively endanger equality before the law because it is unlikely that different judges would view the same case in the same way.
 Any law where the crime cannot be clearly defined should therefore be amended or repealed.
 For example the Communications Act 2003 declares that it is illegal to send a “grossly offensive” communication on the internet.
 What is “grossly offensive” and what is merely “offensive” is not a distinction that can be judged objectively.

 There are now so many laws in the UK that it is impossible for our police to even ATTEMPT to investigate all “crimes” that are committed.Instead of abandoning/repealing some of the less serious laws, our politicians leave these laws in place.
-In this article we see just how ridiculous some of these laws can be:
+In this article from The Daily Telegraph we see just how ridiculous some of these laws can be: